apollographql/subscriptions-transport-ws/docs/source/external-pubsub.md

 ---
 title: Using an external PubSub Engine (Redis/MQTT)
-order: 407
 ---

 `graphql` also supports any external Pub/Sub system that implements the `AsyncIterator` interface.

 By default `graphql-subscriptions` exports an in-memory (`EventEmitter`) event system to re-run subscriptions.

 This is not suitable for running in a serious production app, because there is no way to share subscriptions and publishes across many running servers.